-Labor is described in three stages, and together these stages complete the delivery and the passage of the placenta.
+Labor is described in three stages.
+Together these stages complete the delivery and the passage of the placenta.

-The first stage is the process of reaching full cervical dilatation.
-This begins with the onset of uterine labor contractions, and it is the longest phase of labor.
-The first stage is divided into three phases: latent, active, and deceleration.
+.
+This begins when contractions start, and it is the longest stage of labor.
+The first stage is divided into three phases: latent, active, and transition.

-- In the latent phase, the contractions become more frequent, stronger, and gain regularity, and most of the change of the cervix involves thinning, or effacement.
-The latent phase is the most variable from woman to woman, and from labor to labor.
-It may take a few days, or be as short as a few hours.
-We typically expect the latent phase to be 10 to 12 hours for a woman who has had children.
+, contractions occur more often, become stronger, and become more regular.
+During this phase the cervix thins.
+This is called effacement.
+The latent phase varies from woman to woman and from labor to labor.
+It may take a few days or be as short as a few hours.
+The latent phase tends to be 10 to 12 hours for a woman who has had children.
 For first pregnancies, it may last closer to 20 hours.
-For many women, the latent phase of labor can be confused with Braxton Hicks contractions.
-Membranes may spontaneously rupture in the early- to mid-portion of the first stage of labor.
-If they rupture, the labor process usually speeds up.
+Many women confuse the latent phase of labor with Braxton Hicks contractions.
+Membranes may rupture in the early- to mid-portion of the first stage of labor.
+If they rupture, the labor process often speeds up.

-- Finally, there is the deceleration phase, during which the cervical dilation continues, but at a slower pace, until full dilation.
-In some women the deceleration phase is not really noticeable, blending into the active phase.
+.
+During this phase, the cervix dilation continues to dilate, but at a slower pace, until fully dilated.
+In some women, the transition phase is not really noticeable, blending into the active phase.
 This is also a phase of more rapid descent, when the baby is passing lower into the pelvis and deeper into the birth canal.
-The deceleration phase is also called transition, and, in mothers with no anesthesia, it’s often punctuated by vomiting and uncontrollable shaking.
-These symptoms can be frightening to watch, but they're a part of normal birth, and they signal that the first state is almost completed.
+In mothers with no anesthesia, nausea, vomiting and uncontrollable shaking may occur.
+These symptoms can be frightening to watch and experience, but they're a part of normal birth.
+They signal that the first stage is almost completed.